mne-tools/mne-cpp/doc/gh-pages/pages/download/download.md

 has_children: true
 nav_order: 2
 ---

-# Get Started
+## Download MNE-CPP

 This is the quickest way to get MNE-CPP up and running on your machine.

 ## Download MNE-CPP

 Select your version and platform.
 Download the latest stable release for the best stability.

 ## Unzip the downloaded file**

 Extract the downloaded build into a folder on your machine

-## Select the tool you wish to use from the `bin` folder**
+## Select the tool you wish to use from the `bin` folder

-  Currently we offer a real-time application: [MNE-Scan haha](../documentation/scan.md); a visualization/analysis application: [MNE Analyze](pages/learn/analyze.md); and a data anonymization tool: [MNE Anonymize](pages/documentation/anonymize.md).
+You will find:
+  - A real-time analysis application: [MNE-Scan](../documentation/scan.md).
+  - An offline visualization/analysis application: [MNE Analyze](../documentation/analyze.md).
+  - An anonymization/deidentification tool for FIF files: [MNE Anonymize](../documentation/anonymize.md).

-Follow the [guides](pages/documentation/documentation.md) on how to use MNE-CPP tools
+Follow the [guides](../documentation/documentation.md) on how to use MNE-CPP tools.

-  All the tools in the MNE-CPP project have a user manual.
-See the [documentation](pages/)

 ---